 - EN-5.2.5 In accordance with Article 125 of the CBB Law, a written notice of a financial penalty must be issued before imposing any financial penalty.
 The written notice must contain the following information: - (a) The violations committed by the licensee with respect to the CBB Law; the CBB Rulebook; any Directions, Warnings of Formal Requests for Information; or violations of the terms and conditions of the license issued to the licensee; - (b) Evidence of proof to support the above; - (c) The level of financial penalty to be imposed; and - (d) The grace period to be allowed to the licensee for challenging the intended penalty (which will not be less than 30 calendar days). - EN-5.2.6 The licensee may either pay the penalty or, pursuant to Article 126 of the CBB Law, may object within the period noted in Sub-Paragraph EN-5.2.5(d).
 In accordance with Article 127 of the CBB Law, the CBB will consider any objection and make a formal resolution within 30 calendar days of receiving the objection.
-Thereafter, the resolution and any accompanying penalties are final and must be paid within 30 calendar days. - EN-3.2.7 The licensee may either pay the penalty or object within the above period.
-The CBB will consider any objection and make a formal resolution within 30 calendar days of receiving the objection.
-Thereafter, the formal resolution and any accompanying penalties are final and must be paid within 30 calendar days. - EN-5.2.8 The imposition of a financial penalty does not preclude the CBB from also using other enforcement measures to remedy the same violation (for instance, a Direction).
+Thereafter, the resolution and any accompanying penalties are final and must be paid within 30 calendar days. - EN-5.2.7 [This Paragraph was deleted October 2009]. - EN-5.2.8 The imposition of a financial penalty does not preclude the CBB from also using other enforcement measures to remedy the same violation (for instance, a Direction).